huykingsofm/hks_pylib/README.md

 # hks_pylib
 A Python 3 utility library of [huykingsofm](https://github.com/huykingsofm).
 It has some modules, including:
 - `logger`: A module is used to print notifications to the console screen or write logs to file.
 It is special because you can disable the print/write statement by modifying a few parameters without commenting or deleting them manually.
 - `cryptography`: A wrapper crypto module bases on and is followed by the implementation style of [cryptography](https://pypi.org/project/cryptography/).
-It is easier to use than the original one and fits many functions in our projects.
+It is easier to use than the original one and fits many procedures in our projects.
 - `done`: A module defines a class (`Done`) for returning complex values more conveniently.
 - `http`: A module is used to parse or generate raw HTTP packets.
 - `math`: A module implements some no-builtin mathematic operations.
 - `hksenum`: A wrapper module of `Enum` is more convenient than the original.
+- `files`: A file processing module.

 # How to build
 Our library is only supported by Python>=3.7.1.
 Now we test it only on Python 3.7.1.
 If you meet any problems, even if with other versions, you could [create an issue](https://github.com/huykingsofm/hks_pylib/issues) to notify us.
 We will solve them as quickly as possible.